manasthakur/dotvim/README.md

 A better workflow:
 First `git fetch origin master` a plugin, review changes, and then `git merge`.

+On another machine, if a `git pull` for the main repository leads to uncommitted changes in the submodules (as a few plugins got updated), perform a `git submodule update` to change the state at which the submodules are.

 ### Add plugin

 Go to `.vim` and run `git submodule add <plugin-url> pack/myplugins/start/plugin-name`.